 If you obtain a mortgage from an unlicensed mortgage broker then you are not protected under Ontario's Mortgage Brokerages, Lenders and Administrators Act.
 Private mortgage lenders do not need to be licensed, however they cannot advertise to the public.
 Licensed mortgage brokers can advertise on their behalf.
 Ontario requires a minimum two-day cooling off period before signing your mortgage agreement with a mortgage broker.
 This gives you time to carefully review your contract and terms.

-The BC Financial Services Authority (BCFSA) licenses mortgage brokers in British Columbia.
+The BC Financial Services Authority (BCFSA) licenses mortgage brokers in British Columbia, including brokers in Victoria and Vancouver.
 The Mortgage Brokers Act also requires private mortgage lenders who lend more than ten mortgages a year to be licensed as a mortgage broker.

 The Real Estate Council of Alberta (RECA) is the governing body for the real estate industry in Alberta, where “Anyone who solicits individuals to borrow or lend money secured by a mortgage, or negotiates a mortgage on behalf of another person must hold a licence with RECA”.